tayalmanan28/Safety-Critical-Controls/README.md

 # Safety-Critical-Legged-Locomotion
-Papers on Legged Locomotion with Safety Critical Controls
+Following is the list of Papers on Legged Locomotion with Safety Critical Controls:

+-[] (Multi-Layered Safety for Legged Robots via Control Barrier Functions and Model Predictive Control)[https://ieeexplore.ieee.org/document/9561510]